Complements of caustics of the real $J_{10}$ singularities: Invariants of isotopy classes of Morse polynomials

 Proposition \ref{protrivi} justifies the following definitions.

-\begin{definition} \rm The {\em formal graph} of a (not necessarily Morse) polynomial ${\mathbb R}^2 \to {\mathbb R}$ of class $\Phi_1$ or $\Phi_3$ is the formal graph of an arbitrary generic Morse polynomial of the same class.
+\begin{definition} \rm The {\em formal graph} of a (not necessarily Morse) polynomial ${\mathbb R}^2 \to {\mathbb R}$ of type $\Phi_1$ or $\Phi_3$ is the formal graph of an arbitrary generic Morse polynomial of the same type.

-The {\it virtual component} of a (not necessarily strictly) Morse polynomial of class $\Phi_1$ or $\Phi_3$ is the virtual component of an arbitrary generic polynomial from the same connected component of the space of all Morse polynomials of this class. \end{definition}
+The {\it virtual component} of a (not necessarily strictly) Morse polynomial of type $\Phi_1$ or $\Phi_3$ is the virtual component of an arbitrary generic polynomial from the same connected component of the space of all Morse polynomials of this type. \end{definition}